IEntin/ClientServer/README.md

 The number and identity of fifo and tcp clients are not known in advance.\
 Tcp clients are using the standard ephemeral port mechanism.\
-For the fifo clients an analogous acceptor method is used.\
+For fifo clients an analogous acceptor method is used.\
 The fifo acceptor is a special pipe waiting for a request for a new session\
 from the starting client on a blocking fd read open(...) call.
 The client\
+generates UUID, creates a pipe with this name in the appropriate directory,\
-generates UUID and sends this name to the acceptor.
-The server then creates\
+and sends this name to the acceptor.
+The server (acceptor) then  sends back\
-a new pipe with this name in the appropriate directory and sends back to the\
-client info containing the state of the server necessary for running.\
+to the client info containing the state of the server necessary for running\
+over newly created pipe.\
-System wide unique pipe name plays the same role as a unique combination of\
+System wide (actually global) unique pipe name plays a role analogous to the\
-ip address and ephemeral port in the tcp case.
+unique combination of ip address and ephemeral port in the tcp case.\
 The client starts running.

 .........